 These happen at least twice per year and provides you with the chance to feed into key University projects to make your experience better.
 Forums also provide you with the opportunity to network and feedback to the senior managers of the University.

-School Forums
+Department Forums

-These happen at least twice per year and are chaired by your Head of School and one of your School Reps.
-This is your chance to discuss issues and projects at school level.
+These happen at least twice per year and are chaired by your Head of Department and one of your Department Reps.
+This is your chance to discuss issues and projects at Department level.

 Rep Conference